 If your CA returns the certificates in other forms, contact the CA provider for instructions about obtaining the certificate chain and the Root CA Certificate.
+NNMi supports PEM (Privacy Enhanced Mail) format certificates only.
+Please get PEM format certificates.

 The Certificate Authority (CA) should provide you with one of the following: